edkrueger/spam-detector/README.md

 Build: `docker build . -t spam-detector`
 To run the app locally on port 80, run: `docker run -p 80:8080 spam-detector`

+## Deploy with GCP Cloud Run

+### Initializing the gcloud (Cloud SDK) CLI
+To log in to your GCP account with the `gcloud` CLI run `gcloud auth login`
+For best results upgrade you Cloud SDK components by running `gcloud components update`
+Run `gcloud init` use the interactive prompts to select your account and project.
+You do not need to select your default Compute Region and Zone -- you can an select one later.

+### Submit the build to Cloud Build and save the image to GCR
+Run `gcloud builds submit --config cloudbuild.yaml .`
+If you haven't enabled the Cloud Build API, you'll have to do so by selecting y.

+### Deploy to Cloud Run
+Find you project id and set it to a local bash variable by running `PROJECT_ID=$(gcloud config get-value project)`
+Run `gcloud run deploy --image gcr.io/$PROJECT_ID/spam-detector --platform managed` select the default service name (defaults to the name of the container).
+If you haven't enabled the Cloud Run API, you'll have to do so by selecting y.
+If you did not select a default Compute Region when initializing the `gcloud` CLI, you'll have to select a Compute Region.
+You'll be asked to select if you want to allow unauthenticated invocations, select y.

+### Clean Up
+In order to shut down the Cloud Run service, run `gcloud run services delete spam-detector` and in the interactive prompt, select the Compute Region you specified before.
+In order to delete the image from GCR, run: `gcloud container images delete gcr.io/$PROJECT_ID/spam-detector` and select y when asked to confirm in the interactive prompt.

 ## Deploy with AWS Copilot (using AWS ECS and AWS Fargate)

 ### Installing the AWS CLI